Sahej3108/book-recommendation-system/README.md

+Book Recommendation System

+Description:
-Developed a machine learning-based system that recommends books using collaborative and popularity-based filtering.
-Implemented data processing and model training in Python using Pandas and Scikit-learn to generate personalized recommendations.
+A machine learning-based recommendation engine that suggests books to users based on their preferences.
+The system combines collaborative filtering and popularity-based filtering to provide personalized and relevant book recommendations.

+Tech Stack:

+Python, Pandas, NumPy, Scikit-learn

+Streamlit (for frontend)

+Jupyter Notebook

+Key Features:

+Utilizes collaborative filtering to understand user behavior.

+Popularity-based model for cold-start users.

+Clean and interactive interface for easy navigation.

+Results:

+Achieved high recommendation accuracy with optimized similarity measures.

+Successfully deployed a simple UI for book suggestions.

+Outcome: